openvinotoolkit/open_model_zoo/demos/deblurring_demo/python/README.md

 ## How It Works

-Upon the start-up the demo application reads command line parameters and loads a network.
+On startup the demo application reads command line parameters and loads a network.
 The demo runs inference and shows results for each image captured from an input.
 Depending on number of inference requests processing simultaneously (-nireq parameter) the pipeline might minimize the time required to process each single image (for nireq 1) or maximize utilization of the device and overall processing performance.

 For each image demo performs the following steps: